Monthly Tech-Tip from Tony Hansen SignUp

 Make some adjustments and it is usable.
 First, it is very quiet and has lots of power.
 The plastic sliders ride smoothly and provide precise adjustability (but the plastic threads might not last).
 The vertical shaft is stainless steel and the cast iron base is heavy, sturdy, practical.
 The motor-to-shaft mounting collar is good quality (but must be tightened with a tool).
 The shaft is 1/4" (6.35mm) dia.
 It has a stepper motor that runs less than 300 rpm (not the 3000 advertised)!
 The timer switch will not likely last, better to leave it on and use on/off.
 It does not turn off completely on zero-speed setting.
 The propeller shaft is too short and the flapper on the end is useless in ceramic slurries.
 The shaft rotates opposite-to-normal direction.
 You have to 3D-print a large propellor (we can help you if needed), with that it will easily mix 2 gallons of thick, high-specific-gravity slurry (we replaced the 8" shaft with a 12" one).

 This is a cone 04 glaze on a terra cotta body.
 Two 300-gram test batches were made.
-Both have 5% tin oxide added.
-The one on the left was high-speed propeller-mixed for 10 seconds on a closed container.
-That was not enough, small agglomerates appear as white specks floating in the glass.
-The one on the right was mixed for 60 seconds.
-Now the tin particles, which are incredibly small, have been dispersed and can do their job of opacifying the glaze.
-Notice that 5% is not quite enough, more is needed.
+Both have 5% tin oxide added to a base transparent, G1916Q.
+The one on the left was high-speed propeller-mixed for 10 seconds.
+That was not enough, small agglomerates appear as tiny white specks floating in the glass.
+The one on the right was blender mixed for 60 seconds.
+Now the incredibly small tin particles have been dispersed and can do their job of opacifying the glaze.
+Would sieving the slurry have worked?
+No, the particle agglomerates can be far smaller than the openings in an 80-mesh sieve (individual particles could be 1000 times smaller!).
+The thorough dispersion of the expensive tin oxide particles has real benefit: It enables making an accurate assessment of whether the 5% addition is enough.
+In this case it isn't, more is needed.

 3D printed plastic and stainless steel propellers